Assault is a complex area of the law. Each and every assault case is different and the outcome depends on several factors, including:

-Inflicting grievous bodily harm to another person is the most serious form of assault, but it can be committed in two ways.
+Inflicting grievous bodily harm to another person is the most serious form of assault.
+The offence of GBH can be committed in two ways:

-It can be intentionally inflicted, which is typically where the accused person is alleged to have intended to cause grievous levels of injury.
+- It can be intentionally inflicted, which is typically where the accused person is alleged to have intended to cause grievous levels of injury.
 This type of intentional wounding is contrary to Section 18 of the Offences Against the Person Act 1861 (OAPA) and carries a maximum sentence of life imprisonment.
-Individuals convicted of a Section 18 wounding with intent offence will often receive lengthy prison sentences, often with significant restrictions on their freedom when they are released.
+Individuals convicted of a Section 18 offence of wounding with intent will often receive lengthy prison sentences, often with significant restrictions on their freedom when they are released

-It is also possible to commit GBH recklessly.
-In this case, whilst still serious, the case is treated differently.
+- It is also possible to commit GBH recklessly.
+In this instance, while still serious, the case is treated differently.
 GBH committed recklessly is contrary to Section 20 of the Offences against the Person Act 1861 (OAPA).
 A person convicted of this type of assault would be someone that didn’t intend to inflict a serious injury but did so nonetheless.

 What acts and injuries constitute GBH?

 If violence is inflicted with a weapon or the equivalent of a weapon, then the act is likely to be classified as inflicting grievous bodily harm intentionally (section 18).